Creates a new Eval by applying a function to the successful

 Differences between

-is a simpler data type with the sole purpose of controlling the evaluation of expressions (i.e. strict versus lazy).Credits
+MonadError<Throwable, ?>), or if you need to describe asynchronous processes, then IO is for you.Evalis a simpler data type with the sole purpose of controlling the evaluation of expressions (i.e. strict versus lazy).Credits

 This type is inspired by

-from Typelevel Cats and bymonix.eval.Coeval
+cats.Evalfrom Typelevel Cats and bymonix.eval.Coevalfrom Monix.